You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Introduction

-Instructions for the user on how to use the platform to write and submit their essay
+Instructions for the user on how to use the platform to write and submit their assignment.

-A shorter version of the essay prompt for the user to reference while writing.
-When a user minimizes the essay prompt, they will see only the essay instructions.
+A shorter version of the Assignment prompt for the user to reference while writing.
+When a user minimizes the Assignment prompt, they will see only the Assignment instructions.

 Solution

-• Unlimited - no time limit to complete the essay.
-Users will see a Time Elapsed indicator to show time spent within the Essay module.
+• Unlimited - no time limit to complete the assignment.
+Users will see a Time Elapsed indicator to show time spent within the Assignment module.

-• Timed - specify a max essay time to allow learners to complete the essay (in minutes).
+• Timed - specify a max assignment time to allow learners to complete the assignment (in minutes).
 If set, learners will see Time Elapsed as well as Total Time remaining.

 Grading Type